bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 This obviously leads to weirdness when you want something to happen once a day the time that was skipped over or repeated.

-On days when we "spring ahead" should the event not happen at all?
+On days when we "spring ahead" should the event not happen at all, or an hour late?
 On days when we "fall back" should it happen twice?

 This is left as an exercise for the reader.